Ready to Create Your Own Vegetable Garden at Home?

 I like to say "worst first" when it comes to designing and installing your own vegetable or kitchen garden.
 In other words, do the hard work to set up your garden the right way at the start, and you'll save yourself so much frustration and disappointment later.
 You'll be thankful months and years from now that you didn't skimp on the important steps.

-With my Houston-based company, Rooted Garden, I can't tell you how many garden consultations I've gone on where clients had an existing garden setup that just wasn't successful.
+As a garden consultant who helps clients install kitchen garden setups all the time, I can't tell you how many garden consultations I've gone on where clients had an existing garden setup that just wasn't successful.
 And more times than not, it's because the garden wasn't thoughtfully or carefully set up in the first place.

 So, remember "worst first" and do the hard work now for a successful vegetable garden this season and for many years to come.